borntofrappe/borntofrappe/playground/Components/Code Snippet/README.md

-# Code Snippet
+Review `index-syntax.html` to see how the component manages a code block with syntax highlighting.
+The markup is included through the script `script-markdown-it` found in _Utils/Markdown Parser_.

-The structure described in `index.html` comes from a node script using `shiki`.
-The **Utils** folder and the **Markdown Parser** project describe how to create this markup, but regardless of the parser/syntax highlighter, the idea is to include code in one of two variants.
+Regardless of syntax highlighting, change the markup of code as included between code fences.

-## Block
+## Markup

-In a a `<div>` container, a code block is preceded by a `<span>` element providing additional information.
+In a `<div>` container, introduce the code with a `<span>` element providing additional information.

 ```njk
 <div>